gucci-ninja/Soft-Eng-Lecture-Notes/3B/3S03/README.md

 - **errors** by process actors lead to **defects** in software
 - **defect** that leads to unacceptable behaviour is called **failure**
 - some defects don't cause any failures, some cause millions
+- **risk** is a condition that can result in loss
+    - types of risks
+        - incorrect results from system
+        - system accepting unauthorized transactions
+        - computer file integrity lost
+        - processing cannot be reconstructed
+        - continuity of processing will ve lost
+        - service provided will degrade to unacceptable level
+        - system security will be compromised
+        - procesing wont comply with govt/company policy
+        - unreliabe results
+        - system difficult to use/operate
+        - unmaintainable
+        - not portable to other environment
+        - not able to interconnect with other computer systems
+        - unacceptable performance level
+- risk of **undertesting** - translates into system defects
+- risk of **overtesting** - uses valuable resources
+- problems associated with testing:
+    - failure to define testing objectives
+    - testing at wrong phase
+    - use of ineffective testing techniques

+#### Testing Policy
+- management's definition of testing
+- criteria:
+    - definition of testing
+    - testing system
+    - evaluation
+    - standards - against which testing will be measured

 ### Tutorial 1 Jan 17, 2018